gripani/AutoPlot/README.md

 python readme.py build
 python readme.py install
 ```
-move the wheel file into the static folder of WebApp
+move the wheel file into the templates folder of WebApp

 Usage: